seatable/seatable-api-php/docs/Base/Api/RowsApi.md

 appendRows($base_uuid, $append_rows): object
 ```

-Append Rows
+Append Row(s)

-Appends multiple rows.  > 🚧 Appends at most 1 000 rows > > A maximum of 1 000 rows can be appended with a single request.
+Append multiple rows to a table.
+Define the column:values pairs of each column in the [rows object](/reference/models).

 ### Example